pukulenam/T1_RNN/README.md

 # T1_RNN

-How to Run this app
-Don't forget to add "/home" after the URL
+Don't forget to add "/home" after the URL to run the app